-A successful career in acting is an impressive feat, notoriously one of the most challenging industries to excel in.
-For those ready to move away from acting, there are endless possibilities for you to explore.
+A successful career in acting is an impressive feat, as acting is notoriously one of the most challenging industries to excel in.
+However, for those ready to move away from acting, there are endless possibilities for you to explore.

-There are numerous reasons why you may decide to move on from your acting career.
-Most people that pursue acting experience many years of ups and downs, and you shouldn’t feel ashamed if you’re considering a change of direction.
-Perhaps you’re ready to settle into a more stable career with better financial prospects, or you have decided you have broader interests you are keen to pursue.
-Whatever the reasons may be, the years of experience you have spent as an actor will help you in a range of working environments.
+There are numerous reasons why you may decide to look for a new career after acting.
+Most people who pursue acting experience many years of ups and downs.
+Acting is a cut-throat industry so considering a change of direction is not uncommon.
+Perhaps you’re ready to settle into a more stable career with better financial prospects, or you have decided you have broader interests that you are keen to pursue.
+Whatever the reasons may be, the years of experience and the skills you have gained as an actor will stand to you in a range of working environments.

 - Punctuality and reliability

 - Pubic speaking

 Take the time to update your CV, emphasising the array of skills you have developed through your acting career.
 It’s important to highlight how these skills are transferable and adaptable to more conventional working environments.